 Strengths – Clint Bowyer is a well rounded driver who’s strong on many different track types.
 In 2018 I would look for him to be at his best at short tracks, shorter flat tracks, road courses and restrictor plate tracks.

-This upcoming season I think Bowyer should generally be better across the board now that he has a season under his belt at Stewart-Haas Racing.
+This upcoming season I think Bowyer should generally be better across the board now that he has a year under his belt at Stewart-Haas Racing.

 Weaknesses – I wouldn’t call it a real weakness, but I sure wish Clint Bowyer was a little better at intermediate tracks.
 At those tracks on a weekly basis he’s about an 8th to 14th place driver.
 I would like to see him perform slightly better and compete for some top fives.